Allergic Rhinitis and Rhinosinusitis

 Rhinosinusitis can be classified as subacute (lasting 4-12 weeks) or chronic (lasting more than 12 weeks).
 Common causes of subacute and chronic rhinosinusitis are unresolved upper respiratory infections or untreated acute sinusitis.

 Regular early childhood exposure to cats and dogs in the home or living on a farm may decrease the risk of developing allergic rhinitis in adolescence.
-The “hygiene hypothesis” postulates that being “desensitized” with early and repeated antigen exposure can help prevent mounting an allergic reaction years later when coming into contact to the same allergen.
+The “hygiene hypothesis” postulates that being “desensitized” with early and repeated antigen exposure can help prevent mounting an allergic reaction years later when exposed to the same allergen.

 The role of air pollution as it relates to the development of allergic rhinitis remains somewhat controversial.

-• Upper respiratory viral infection, most commonly as a result of rhinovirus, the influenza virus, respiratory syncytial virus, coronavirus, parainfluenza virus and adenovirus.
+- Upper respiratory viral infection, most commonly because of rhinovirus, influenza virus, respiratory syncytial virus, coronavirus, parainfluenza virus, and adenovirus.

-• Bacterial secondary infection, typically with Streptococcus pneumoniae or Haemophilus influenzae.
+- Bacterial secondary infection, typically with group A beta-hemolytic streptococci, Streptococcus pneumoniae or Haemophilus influenzae.

 The diagnosis of allergic rhinitis is based on consistent findings in the history and physical examination, including a seasonal or perennial pattern of rhinorrhea, congestion, and pruritis, as well as positive skin tests for sensitivity to aeroallergens.